tue-alga/meshes/README.md

 This repository contains a curated collection of 3D surface meshes spanning a wide variety of shapes.
-All meshes are verified to be triangular, manifold, watertight, connected, and consistently oriented.
+All meshes are verified to be triangular, manifold, watertight, connected, and orientable.
 You can refer to a specific version of the dataset (e.g., in a publication) through the [releases](https://github.com/tue-alga/meshes/releases) page.

 > 💡 **Tip:** GitHub has a built-in STL viewer.
 Click on any model in the repository to preview it interactively in 3D.